gaaona/gaaona/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

-🌱 I completed the 13th Samsung Software Academy for Youth (SSAFY) in May, 2025

-🔭 I’m currently working on several projects at SSAFY until the end of this year.
 -->
+🌱 I completed the 13th Samsung Software Academy for Youth (SSAFY) program in May 2025.

+🥳 I'm currently developing the front end of a social network service for festivals.

+🔭 I’ll be working on several projects at SSAFY until the end of this year.

 <br />